EU-OSHA/oira.statistics.deployment/src/oira/statistics/deployment/resources/intro_text.md

     starting an assessment as a guest.
 -   **Top Assessment** - An assessment in which more than 70% of risks have been answered.

-## Available Dashboards

-Data for each country is shown in 3 different dashboards:

-1. **Users dashboard**: Shows all data in relation to users (registered users and guest users)
-2. **Assessments dashboard:** Shows data in relation to the assessments done with the tools in one country, such as new assessments per month, accumulated assessments, qualitative indicators (how many of the questions in a tool have been answered) as well as the number of assessments by tool.
-Remember to use the filter options if you want to have more detailed information about a tool (e.g. for accumulated assessments per month you can filter by tool/sector and by completion percentage).
-Filter options are also useful if you have many tools published and the “tools by accumulated assessments overview” doesn´t show you all tools in the table.
-3. **Questionnaire dashboard:** Gives information about the answers to the voluntary questionnaire in the OiRA tool.
-This includes e.g. number of employees in the company, needs were met by the tool, etc. From April 2021 on this data can be filtered for certain time periods.
-Before April 2021 this information is not available.